-Celestial NavigationThis section of the web site is mainly devoted to my research of instruments for celestial navigational in the period 1590 - 1731.
+Celestial NavigationThis section of the web site is mainly devoted to my research of instruments for celestial navigational in the period 1590 - 1731, which resulted in my PhD thesis in May 2018.
 By the end of the 16th century the mariner's astrolabe and the early cross-staff were the main instruments onboard of a vessel for celestial navigation.

 This all changed when Master Thomas Hood started to apply a shadow vane to a measuring staff, on which he first published in 1590.
 The result would become known as Master Hood's Cross-staff.
 Although this first attempt for a wooden shadow casting instrument was a mediocre one, it was further analysed by Thomas Hariot around 1594 in his ms 'The Doctrine of Nauticall Triangles Compendious'.
 As a result of that work, Captain John Davis created the first practical backstaffs (or back staves), instruments that used Hood's idea to use a shadow, while allowing the observer to take observations with ones back towards the sun, a method introduced by Hariot.
 Davis published his instruments in his The Seaman's Secrets in 1595.